Scientific name: Dracaena Sp.

 - Temperature: Dragon trees like comfortable room temperatures between 18°C – 26°C, they do not like temperatures to drop below 15°C unless it is for short period of time.

-- Soil: Use all-purpose soil that is well draining to ensure the plant does not remain overly wet after watering.
+- Soil: Use all-purpose soil that is amended with bark or perlite for extra drainage.
+This ensures the plant does not remain overly wet after watering.

 - Fertilizer: Feed once a month during Spring & Summer, with a good balanced organic fertilizer, when the plant is growing and in need nutrition.